-Students choosing to take online courses through Spartan Tulsa will be assessed additional fees.
+Students choosing to take online courses through Spartan College of Aeronautics and Technology Tulsa will be assessed additional fees.
 A \$150.00 technology fee is required for each course taken via the Learning Management System plus a \$50 lab fee for the online science course.